-- Getting the skillet as hot as you can ensures that the skin will get super crispy.
+- Getting the skillet as hot as you can ensures that the skin crisps nicely.

-- Then you must pat the skin dry before seasoning it.
+- Make sure you pat the chicken thighs dry before seasoning them.

 - You need to place the chicken skin side down in a hot skillet.

-- The use of the coconut oil gives it such an amazing flavor.
-But you can substitute for canola oil.
+- The use of coconut oil gives it such an amazing flavor.
+But you can substitute for canola oil or avocado oil.